MWein/Penny/README.md

 - **Day-Trade**: Where you buy and sell the same underlying or option with the same underlying within the same trading session.

-- **Day-Trader Rule**: That pesky SEC rule that says an American brokerage won't allow any account with less than $25k to day-trade more than 3 times in a 5-day period.
+- **Day-Trader Rule**: That stupid SEC rule that says an American brokerage won't allow any account with less than $25k to day-trade more than 3 times in a 5-day period.
 Really annoying but probably delayed the inevitable foreclosures of many r/WallStreetBets homes.
 You could get around this through the use of some shady overseas broker.
 But that might be illegal, idk.
 I wouldn't try your luck.

 Learn more at https://www.youtube.com/channel/UCkcnYVAVZQOB-nXHechtXDg (NSFW but hilarious) https://www.youtube.com/channel/UCfMiRVQJuTj3NpZZP1tKShQ (Slightly less NSFW but entertaining)